patch-wat/cairn-eclat/cairn-srd.md

 - A Treasure is specific to the environment from where it is recovered.
 It tells a story.
 - Treasure is highly valuable, almost always bulky, and rarely useful beyond its worth and prestige.
 - Relics are not Treasure, though they are useful and interesting.
-- Use Treasure as a lure to exotic locations under the protection of intimidating foes.
+- Use Treasure as a lure to exotic locations or dangerous jobs under the protection of intimidating foes.

 ### Choice
 - Give players a solid choice to force outcomes when the situation lulls.